How does being optimistic help you?

 Most people think that optimism is delusion.
 Optimism is a strategy.
 Its not delusion.
 Its a mindset of looking for a reason to win.
 Its a mindset of finding the solution.
 Its a mindset of OK this is what i have been presented with, now I’ve got to figure it out.
 And so, cynicism and pessimism is a losing format.
 So what’s the alternative?

 Do you have a problem with negative recurring thoughts?
-Adopting a more positive mindset could be the way to go.
+Taking actions in order to adopt a more positive mindset could be the way to go.

 Recent research published in the Journal of Health and Social Behaviour has found that when a person who meets criteria for a mental health problem, rates their current mental health as ‘positive’, it can predict good mental health in the future, even without treatment.
 Learning how to be more optimistic in life is a skill well worth pursuing as it maximizes your chances of success.